annaptasznik/swim-lap-counter-and-timer/README.md

 ## Architecture
 To do: how was this designed, what choices were made, how are things organized?

+### File Structure
+To do: map file structure

+### Design Overview
-This project is largely built around a custom elma process called `Stopwatch` which handles time tracking and lap counting with every button click.
+This project is largely built around a custom elma process called `Stopwatch` which handles time tracking and lap counting.
 When the `Stopwatch` process is initialized via `init()`, it defines how various events will be handled, including the initial `start`, final `stop`, and consistent `lap` clicks.
 These events are emitted in `main()`, where button clicks are registered using WiringPi functions.
-In this way, button clicks are registered and used to trigger an action.
+In other words, button clicks are registered  in `main()` and used to trigger an action defined in `Stopwatch`.

 ## Results
 ### Running the Program